UPPMAX/HPC-python/docs/load_run.rst

     In [12]: quit()
     In [17]: exit()

-.. admonition:: Workflow

-   In addition to loading Python, you will also often need to load site-installed modules for Python packages, or use own-installed Python packages.
-The work-flow would be something like this:

-   1) Load Python and prerequisites: `module load <pre-reqs> Python/<version>``
-   2) Load site-installed Python packages (optional): ``module load <pre-reqs> <python-package>/<version>``
-   3) Activate your virtual environment (optional): ``source <path-to-virt-env>/bin/activate``
-   4) Install any extra Python packages (optional): ``pip install --no-cache-dir --no-build-isolation <python-package>``
-   5) Start Python or run python script: ``python``

-   Installed Python modules (modules and own-installed) can be accessed within Python with ``import <package>`` as usual.

-   The command ``pip list`` given within Python will list the available modules to import.

-   More about packages and virtual/isolated environment to follow in later sections of the course!

 .. keypoints::

-   - Before you can run Python scripts or work in a Python shell, first load a python module and prroble prerequisites
+   - Before you can run Python scripts or work in a Python shell, first load a python module and probable prerequisites
    - Start a Python shell session either with ``python`` or ``ipython``
    - Run scripts with ``python <script.py>``